 If you are a registered member with the Institute, an account has been created for you.
 Information on how to log into this account is given on the Computer Access & Email Account Information sheet that is a part of the registration packet.

-For guests and other visitors here for short terms, such as two weeks or less, a guest account is usually available.
+For guests and other visitors here for short terms, such as two weeks or less, a guest account is available on all computers.
 Login information to use this account is provided in the reception area of the Institute.
 Please note that access to this guest account is typically in association with an on-going workshop or short program, after which time it is disabled.
 If you have a short-term need for computer use, please see a member of the computing staff.

 Using Your Computer

 When you first turn on your desktop computer, you should see a MSRI login window.
 Using the username and temporary password provided by MSRI, type the text into the appropriate fields on the login screen.
 You may also login with a generic account provided in the registration packet.

 You may gain access to the terminal by clicking on the terminal icon in the "dock" at the bottom of the screen.
 There are many math applications on the 'K' menu (bottom left corner) under the Math Applications subfolders.
 We also offer Firefox and Chrome web browsers.

 If you cannot find a particular program you require, please let us know and we may be able to install it for you.
 However, please keep our computer use policy in mind, and know that not all software is supported by MSRI.

 If you have further questions about using your MSRI account, you may contact the Computing Department in the Koret Office [room 214], by e-mail at firstname.lastname@example.org, or by phone at (510)643-0906.

 Changing Your Password